lbrclbrc/my_coin/whitepaper_draft.md

 So:

 > Unless you have extremely strict operational discipline and fully anonymous in-flow and usage patterns,
-> once identity is exposed at a single point, your later fund usage is very easy to be tracked and analyzed in the long term.
+> once identity is exposed at a single point, it is very easy to track and analyze your later fund usage in the long term.

 ---